 - 3.2 Provide University staff with systematic professional development options, enabling them to grow career opportunities

 - 3.3 Create opportunities to develop the careers of faculty and address the changing conditions affecting the professoriate

 - 4. Discover

-- 4.1 Pursue creative collaborations in research and scholarship
+- 4.1 Pursue creative collaboration in research and scholarship

 - 4.2 Encourage artistic practice and artist-scholar synergies